 All that said, I am thrilled to work with students who want to investigate the literary worlds of, say, Virginia Woolf, Franz Kafka, Christa Wolf, Marcel Proust, Monique Wittig, Linda Hogan, Jamaica Kincaid, Hélène Cixous, Clarice Lispector, Nicole Brossard, Gail Scott, Eileen Myles or Lydia Davis (just to name some of my favorites).

 Uppermost in my mind most days is our relationship as humans to the nonhuman world, which is going to have to change radically if we’re to have a liveable future.
 It seems to me that any serious thought in this historical moment has to take into account the accelerating threat to our ecosystems posed by human ignorance and greed.
 I also believe that our way out of this mess is going to require listening to voices we’ve exiled or ignored until now, including those of animals, plants and the earth herself.
-These days, it is thinking and writing that takes on these questions and tasks that most intensely engages me.
+These days, it is thinking and writing that takes on these questions and tasks that most intensely engages me (see the online journal I recently founded, Dark Matter: Women Witnessing).
 That said, I’m attracted to just about any form of deep exploration, especially those that acknowledge mystery.

 Oh and I write.
 My short fiction, essays, reviews, and translations have been published widely in journals in both Canada and the U.S. and I’m now completing a book of creative nonfiction titled In Search of Pure Lust that’s been ten years in the making.
 As both teacher and editor, I’ve worked with writers in memoir, critical and personal essay, fiction, plays, and hybrid forms.
 My specialty is helping break writers out of the academic mold, a form of self-censorship with which I have special sympathy.